18F/guides/README.md

    ```
 3. Open http://localhost:8080

+For more information on testing and repo configurations, read our in-depth [development docs](/docs/development.md).

 ### Codespaces
 [Codespaces](https://github.com/features/codespaces) allows you to set up a development environment easily and without dependencies on a local machine.